imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-06-19-4-manipulations-tactics-narcissist-use-to-make-you-feel-crazy.md

 Ahhhh... the good old silent treatment.
 We all do this from time to time but not in the way toxic emotional abusers use it.
 They know connecting and conversation is what their victims crave most so by taking that away they take away the victims voice, their need to be heard and validated.

-And example of the silent treatment may look like this.
+An example of the silent treatment may look like this.
 You want to discuss something with your partner and it turns into a fight.
 Your partner then leaves the conversation and does not tell you why or when you both can discuss this topic again.
 The Abuser will use this time to hurt you rather than come back calmer and restore the relationship.
 They will use this to ignore you basically showing you that they do not care about your feelings.
-And traing you for the next time you fight.
-Basically saying, if you decide to go against what i want this is the treatment you will get.
+And training you for the next time you fight.
+Basically saying, if you decide to go against what I want this is the treatment you will get.

 After a few of these silent treatments The victim starts to stay silent in arguments or disagreements.
 Losing their voice and their own opinions which in turn makes them start to lose their sense of "Self".
 Over time the silent treatment can make people feel like they are walking on egg shells around their partner and they do not matter.